Enterprise Radio Network: Creation and programming

 Enterprise Radio was created by Scott Rasmussen, the son of Bill Rasmussen, who was the founder of ESPN.
 The all sports radio network went on the air in January 1981 and lasted until September 21, 1981.
 The network broadcast sports reports twice an hour and did live phone in sports talk from 6 p.m. to 8 a.m.
 Eastern Time seven days a week.

-Talk show hosts and update announcers included John Sterling, the current voice of the New York Yankees; Don Chevrier, the longtime TV voice of the Toronto Blue Jays; network radio veterans John O'Reilly, Dan Davis and Bob Buck; Curt Chaplin, the announcer for the iconic TV show, The People's Court; Jay Howard, the radio voice of the San Antonio Spurs' first NBA championship; and Bill Denehy, a former major league pitcher.
+Talk show hosts and update announcers included John Sterling, the former voice of the New York Yankees; Don Chevrier, the longtime TV voice of the Toronto Blue Jays; network radio veterans John O'Reilly, Dan Davis and Bob Buck; Curt Chaplin, the announcer for the iconic TV show, The People's Court; Jay Howard, the radio voice of the San Antonio Spurs' first NBA championship; and Bill Denehy, a former major league pitcher.
 The network reached approximately 74 stations nationwide at its peak, with most local stations broadcasting the talk shows and the sports reports to supplement their local programming.

 ER also carried the 1981 Stanley Cup Finals and did extensive coverage of the National Sports Festival in Syracuse, New York.
 Network radio veteran John Chanin was the executive producer.